The other day, my friend brought up one of my favourite New Year’s traditions: choosing an inspiring word.

 So you can live your happiest, most authentic life.

 P.S.
-To watch my video on picking a word for the year, click here:
+Watch my video on choosing an inspiring word for the year here: